elvanja/abbr/README.md

 make start_proxy
 ```

+Make sure you set the `CACHE_STRATEGY` environment variable to desired cache strategy.
 This will start two instances of the service and a [HAProxy](http://www.haproxy.org) in front of them.
 Note that proxy is built as a [docker](https://www.docker.com) container with appropriate [configuration](scripts/haproxy/haproxy.cfg), so you'll need to build the image via `make build_proxy` before first run.
-Proxy should then be available at http://localhost:4000, and it's admin panel can be accessed via `make open_proxy`.
+Proxy should then be available at [http://localhost:4000](http://localhost:4000), and it's admin panel can be accessed via `make open_proxy`.

 From here, you can shorten any URL via API call like this:
 ```bash